yaser688/stable-diffusion/README.md

 ## Before Starting
 install anaconda for managing python environments and packages https://www.anaconda.com/

-create a huggingface token which you will need during for model download: https://huggingface.co/settings/tokens
+create a huggingface token which you will need for auto model download: https://huggingface.co/settings/tokens

-open a conda powershell
+open a conda powershell (on Windows)

 ## Getting Started